bmckenzie93/Basic-Task-List/README.md

   I used materialize, jquery, and font awesome to style the UI for this project.
 It was super fast and easy.

   To add a task (li) to the task list (ul) I had to create one and inject it in there with its class names and all that.

+  My internet is getting mad slow so i'm going to work on wild water world.
+}

+# 2-2-20 {
+  I was able to write code to clear all of the tasks and remove a single task just now without any assistance.

+  While learning how to filter the tasks I had to look up what indexOf() does, and it will give you the first occurance of whatever you search's index number.
+I guess if it is true it returns a 1 and if false it returns a -1 or something like that.

 }